xiyu1984/one-nft-one-funny/README.md

 ## Solution
 ### Product
+(need a picture to explain)
+* People publish `Duanji` to share funny things.
-If one person thinks someother `punsters` are interesting, he can `follow` them to get the newest information as soon as the followed `punsters` publishing any updates.
+* If one person thinks someother `punsters` are interesting, he can `follow` them to get the newest information as soon as the followed `punsters` publishing any updates.
-If one person likes a `Duanji`, he can `commend` it, so that, the "Funny Index" of the `Duanji` will be increased, and the related `punster` who punlished the `Duanji`.
+* If one person likes a `Duanji`, he can `commend` it, so that, the "Funny Index" of the `Duanji` will be increased, and the related `punster` who punlished the `Duanji`.
+* Both `Duanji` and `Punster` are NFTs which can be exchanged between different participants.
+* `Punsters` can push advertisement to their followers based on the `funny index`.

 ### Technology Architecture
+(need a technical picture to explain)
+The key points of the technology are as follows:
+* `Following` mechanism can be implemented easily on Flow by resource interactions.
+* `Funny index` evaluation algorithm in `Commend` mechanism can make out an estimation of how funny a `Duanji` or a `Punster` is.
+* Advertisement mechanism based on `funny index` of `Punsters`.
+* A cross-chain trading market system.

 ### Logo
 ### Marketing